It is my privilege to serve as Secretary, and part-time webmaster for our group.

 and though we take considerable pleasure in playing our personas to the max,

 the thing that distinguishes us the most, is our genuine friendships with each other.
-We are a lot like one big extended family (without the in-law issues).

 We are also very family, parent, and kid friendly.